keerthik/keerthik.github.io/essays/fromwhere.md

 folder: Meta/Life
 title: Where Are You From
 update: 2015 December
-len: --
+len: 3 min
 ---

-- Try a different style -- more conversational than lectury
-- shorter sentences
-- don't try to be funny. but be fun
-- dont digress too much

-Where Are You From?
+# Where Are You From?
+<div class="essay-subtext">cross-posted: <a href="https://medium.com/@keerthiko/where-are-you-from-fb5f3e48f1aa">on Medium</a></div>

-This question is a popular modern gripe among especially Asian Americans, but really a descendent of an immigrant of pretty much ethnicity, in almost any country.
+This question is a popular modern gripe among Asian Americans.
+Really this bothers the descendant of an immigrant of pretty much any ethnicity, in almost any country.

 I understand some of the motivations behind that question -- a succinct question and answer to create a rough model of who I am based on their knowledge of the world.
 What language(s) does he know?
 What are his core moral values?
 What kind of culture is he familiar with?
-Is he religious?
+Is he religious, and what type?
 What food might he like?
 What did he probably study or work on?
 What are some of his favorite pastimes?
-And beyond all that, what ethnicity is he?
+And of course, what ethnicity is he?
 That last question could be anything from idle curiosity to subconscious racist inclinations, and this is the aspect that mostly bothers people.

-To me the concept of associating a person's origin with a geographic region is becoming an outdated one.
-Why, you may ask.
-The same reason Blockbuster is outdated -- the internet in particular, media in general.
-The world is a lot smaller than it used to be and cultural boundaries are very blurred.
-There are so many external factors influencing a person's growth that the geographic indicator is very weak.
-Even parents' cultural values are transferred a lot less prominently than they used to be.
-From a super young age, everyone's surface area of exposure to outside perspectives -- outside of their town/state/country mind you -- is SO much larger than it used to be before the internet.
+There are however a few people like me who take a slightly different flavor of discomfort in the question -- the concept of associating a person's origin and identity with a single geopolitical entity has become an uncomfortable one.
+And that's the primary assumption made by the question.
+For the typical use case, the answer to "where are you from?" is roughly equivalent to or a sub/superset of the answers to
+"where were you born?",
+"where did you grow up?",
+"what passport do you have?",
+"where's your first language from?",
+"where is home? where are your closest friends?"
+"what region's pop culture are you most familiar with?" and "where are your cultural values most prevalent/most likely from?"

-I grew up (0-18) in Muscat, capital of the quaint Middle Eastern country Oman.
-I visited my parents' hometowns in Kerala, southern tip of India for approximately 3 weeks every year.
-I studied in Boston (18-22), and moved to the Bay to start working for BitGym (22-24).
-I was then a digital nomad for nearly 2 years (24-26) residing in 9 different Asian countries before returning to the Bay.
-But no matter what single-location answer I give to this question, the asker's model will be grossly inaccurate, not even taking into account that they probably hold a warped view of the culture and people from most of those places anyway.
-I'm always the one to veto the Indian restaurant.
-I can speak less than 10 words of Arabic after 18 of my spongiest years in Oman.
+I was born in my mother's hometown of Thiruvananthapuram, India.
+Within a few months I was flown to Muscat, capital of the quaint Middle Eastern country Oman, where I grew up (0-18).
+I visited my parents' hometowns in the southern tip of India for approximately 3 weeks every year.
+I studied in Boston (18-22) where I made most of my closest friends, and moved to the Bay to start working for BitGym (22-24).
+I was then a digital nomad for nearly 2 years (24-26) residing in 9 different East and South-East Asian countries before returning to the Bay.
+I know less than 10 words of Arabic after 18 of my spongiest years in Oman.
 On the other hand, I can hold conversation with native Japanese speakers where I spent less than 3 months of my life.
 Mostly because that was not where I learned the language -- I watch more than twice as much anime as I do Hollywood, Bollywood, western television and cricket combined.

-If I had to say where I'm from, the most accurate answer after "my mom" would probably be "the internet".

-- not about associating my physical features with a geography
-- I am from a generation where there exist people who are not "from" anywhere
-- recognize what you actually want to know and ask questions that would answer that

-This is apparently less a problem if you're white.
-My gut reaction to that realization was "that's some white privilege right there" because white people usually never get to identify with a culture that's not predominantly white anyway.
-But hey, we all hear you if you're white and trying to say "I'm from Fukuoka" or something, noone believes you, but instead ask you "where you're really from?"
+As you could guess, my cultural values are a mashup of everything I have come in contact with.

+I am now uncomfortable identifying with any of those places.
+I lived in an immigrant bubble in Oman and learned nearly nothing about their culture.
+I have grown so distant from many of my family's Indian values that it feels like an insult to them to say I'm an Indian like them.
+I have felt alienated in America thanks to a somewhat oppressive immigration atmosphere that constantly reminds me I'm not from here.
+And of course, I have no claim to being of anywhere else any more than someone who took a vacation to Hawaii could claim to being Hawaiian.

+I'm sure there are more people like me, but I won't try to speak for them.
+But at least for me, I'd love for people to no longer try to identify me based on "where I'm from."

+I'm not "from" anywhere, and I'm okay with that.
+It'd be awesome if you'd be okay with that too.